emilyriehl/yoneda/src/simplicial-hott/08-covariant.rzk.md

 			(\ d -> hom2 A a x y u f d)
 			(\ d -> codomain-based-paths-contraction A a x y f u d))

-#def isSegal-representable-dhomFrom-contractible
+#def is-segal-representable-dhomFrom-contractible
 	(A : U)						-- The ambient type.
-	(AisSegal : isSegal A)		-- A proof that A is a Segal type.
+	(AisSegal : is-segal A)		-- A proof that A is a Segal type.
 	(a x y : A)					-- The representing object and two points in the base.
 	(f : hom A x y)				-- An arrow in the base.
 	(u : hom A a x)				-- A lift of the domain.
-	: isContr (dhomFrom-representable A a x y f u)
+	: is-contr (dhomFrom-representable A a x y f u)
-	:= isEquiv-toContr-isContr (dhomFrom-representable A a x y f u) (∑ (d : hom A a y), (hom2 A a x y u f d)) (isSegal-representable-dhomFrom-hom2 A AisSegal a x y f u) (AisSegal a x y u f)
+	:= is-equiv-toContr-is-contr (dhomFrom-representable A a x y f u) (∑ (d : hom A a y), (hom2 A a x y u f d)) (is-segal-representable-dhomFrom-hom2 A AisSegal a x y f u) (AisSegal a x y u f)
 ```